wp-plugins/social-networks-auto-poster-facebook-twitter-g/readme.txt

 == Changelog ==

+= 2.1.1 =
+* Bug fix - Unselected Networks were still published.
+* Bug fix - Broken quotes in the "Message Format".
+* Bug fix - "Post Immediately" was broken for free accounts.

 = 2.1.0 =
 * New - New network: Wordpress based websites.
-This option inludes Wordpress.com, Blog.com, and and any other blogs based on WP.
+This option includes Wordpress.com, Blog.com, and and any other blogs based on WP.
 * Improvement - nicknames for your accounts.
 You can give each account a nickname to make it easier to identify in the list.
 * Improvement - better looking settings pages.
-* Improvement - new option to either shedule auto-posts (recommended) or do it immideately.
-This could be usefull to the poeple with disabled or broken WP Cron.
+* Improvement - new option to either schedule auto-posts (recommended) or do it immediately.
+This could be useful to the people with disabled or broken WP Cron.
 * Critical Stability fix - The next GoDaddy crush should not break your website.
-* Bug fix - dissapearing accounts.
+* Bug fix - disappearing accounts.
 * Bug fix - custom post settings weren't saved in some cases.
 * Bug fix - format and settings fixes for almost all networks.